jhale/sofa-fenics-2020/README.md

 # FEniCSx Code Generation demo
 ### SOFA Workshop, 2 July 2021

+This code was shown as part of a presentation at the SOFA Workshop in July 2020.

-A short example showing direct use of the automatically generated code capabilities of the FEniCS Project from C++.
+It is a short example showing direct use of the automatically generated code capabilities of the FEniCS Project from C++ at the lowest level.

+### Acknowledgements

+The DRIVEN project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 811099

 ### Instructions